Skip to content

 Often compared to its neighbour Iceland, the Faroe Islands offer a more intimate, off-the-beaten-path experience.
 This self-governing archipelago of 18 volcanic islands is a world of its own, defined by a moody, ever-changing climate and a unique culture that blends ancient Nordic traditions with a modern outlook.
 What surprises most visitors is the sheer verticality of the landscape and the profound sense of tranquility that pervades even the most windswept corners.

-Are the Faroe Islands your perfect match?
+Is Faroe Islands really your perfect match?

 Why Faroe Islands belongs on your travel list